What is a decipher prostate RP?

 If you have had a prostatectomy and are at risk of your cancer spreading or recurring, the following PCMs could be helpful:

 If your physician has recommended radiation to treat your prostate cancer, the following tests can help inform your treatment plan.
 Or, if you have had radiation and underwent another biopsy, these tissue-based tests could help you and your healthcare provider assess whether you may need additional treatment down the line.
 However, many radiation oncologists may want to wait until your PSA rises +2ng/ml above the lowest point after your radiation to see if further biopsies or treatment are necessary.

 The Decipher Radical Prostatectomy (RP) test is a tissue-based prostate cancer marker (PCM) that helps high-risk patients and their healthcare providers understand if they may need additional treatment following radical prostatectomy.

 The Decipher RP test analyzes 22 RNA biomarkers associated with metastatic progression including: cell cycle progression, immune system activity/response, androgen signaling, metabolism and cancer blood vessel formation potential.
-You should always discuss the results of your test with your physician.
 In general, results of the Decipher RP test are presented as follows:

 - Low risk: 0-.45

 - High risk: .60-1.0

 The test also reports on the following for each risk category:

 - Risk of metastasis within 5 years (0- 100%)

 - Risk of prostate cancer death within 10 years (0-100%)